About the Business

 For planning, consider that:

-Standard local storytelling performance, typically ranging from 35 to 45 minutes, minimum $350.
+Standard local storytelling performance, typically ranging from 35 to 45 minutes and may be ideally compensated at $595.

-Standard local workshop/residency, up to 4 hours for adults, minimum $325.
+Standard local workshop/residency, up to 4 hours for adults, $325.

 Sometimes, areas for movement and activities that reinforce concepts and skills are required.